 Creating a new provider type gives states the advantage of enrolling a group of providers who have experience with and are specifically focused on delivering the National DPP lifestyle change program.
 It can also allow states to better track and evaluate use of the benefit.
-California, Maryland, New York, and Pennsylvania have all created a new provider type that allows CDC-recognized organizations to enroll in Medicaid, however, the Medicaid coverage mechanism varies by state.
+California, Maryland, New York, and Pennsylvania have all created a new provider type that allows CDC-recognized organizations to enroll in Medicaid.
 To learn about each state’s approach, visit the State Stories of Medicaid Coverage page of the Coverage Toolkit.

-A state will need to create a new provider type to allow CDC-recognized organizations to enroll in Medicaid even if it is only offering the National DPP lifestyle change program through managed care.
+A state will need to create a new provider type (if an existing provider type does not exist) to allow CDC-recognized organizations to enroll in Medicaid even if it is only offering the National DPP lifestyle change program through managed care.
 The current Medicaid managed care rule requires all MCO-contracted providers to enroll as Medicaid providers, even if they do not deliver services to Medicaid fee-for-service beneficiaries.
 Maryland and Pennsylvania are examples of states that created a new provider type for CDC-recognized organizations participating in the states’ Medicaid managed care programs.